Prashant-treat/backend/readme.md

   run the server \

   # part 5
-  test the api using postman(app/extension) or you can use thunderclient
+  - test the api using postman(app/extension) or you can use thunderclient

+  - selecte body option then select post data : rww and json

+ - send the request